Hunspell

 Looking at the previous screenshot, the “active” status is defined by the checked box.
 If you don’t is now available check it, the spell checking will be turned off for the specific language.
 Even if you installed multiple dictionaries, you can easily disable or enable it on demand.
 This feature was useful to me for testing different variants of the same language.

+Now on the right side, there is a radio button to set only one dictionary as default: this will be your primary dictionary!
 What does it mean?
 In my previous example if I install the English dictionary and then the French dictionary, by order the English is the default one.

 So when editing my content, any word will be spell checked with the English dictionary and I would have to flag specific section containing French words.
 If I set the French as the default one, any word will be spell checked with the French dictionary and I would have to flag specific section containing English words.
 (Read the next step too)